 Some key findings on the effectiveness of chiropractic adjustments for pain management and mobility enhancement include:

-- Scientific Reports published a report on a study that found patients’ neural processing of their pain and discomfort decreased after each adjustment session they participated in.
+- Scientific Reports noted a study that found patients’ neural processing of their pain and discomfort decreased after each adjustment.

-- A study published in the Journal of Manipulative and Physiological Therapeutics found that patients increased their motor behavior and muscle functionality over time as they received chiropractic adjustments.
+- A study published in the Journal of Manipulative and Physiological Therapeutics found that chiropractic patients increased their motor behavior and muscle functionality over time.

 Schedule Your Fort Myers Chiropractic Adjustments Appointment

-Whether you were injured in a single incident, like an automobile accident, or developed an injury over time due to your work or lifestyle habits, you do not have to continue enduring pain and discomfort.
-Chiropractic adjustments can realign your spinal cord into proper alignment and diminish any chronic pain or inflammation you feel.
-With each session, you can begin to notice yourself feeling more flexible in your movements and enjoy life better.
+Whether you were injured in a single incident or developed an injury over time due to your work or lifestyle habits, we can help.
+Chiropractic adjustments can realign your spinal cord and diminish chronic pain or inflammation.